smitshah/Statistics-Probability-and-Numerical-Methods/Gauss Siedal method/README.md

-# Solve system of simultaneous equations using Gauss Siedal method
+# Write a MATLAB program to solve system of simultaneous equations using Gauss Siedal method